 Do you have an idea for a TV program?
 Are you an independent filmmaker or content creator with an original, regional story to tell that is relevant to a provincial or national audience?

 Your local CBC station can provide expert business mentoring and resources, as well as funds.
-These range from $5-15k to support production of new, one-hour documentary, music, and comedy programs via the Absolutely Canadian program (formerly called Regional Programming Development Fund or RPDF).
+Funds support the production of new documentaries, music and comedy via the Absolutely Canadian Program (formerly called Regional Programming Development Fund or RPDF).

 The purpose of the program is to support the creation of non-news, regional/local programming that is entertaining and innovative.